-- The South Holland region has a strong position in opto-mechatronic systems for applications in industry and space, and in imaging techniques leading to the development of precision instruments and analysis techniques.
-There are also development activities for the emerging field of quantum optics. - In the North there are strong activities in light detection and Photo Voltaics.
+- In 2022 PITC started as an integrated photonics development center.
+It is a cooperation between TNO, and the universities of Twente and Eindhoven and active in both regions - The South Holland region has a strong position in opto-mechatronic and optical systems for applications in industry and space, and in imaging techniques leading to the development of precision instruments and analysis techniques.
+There are also development activities for the emerging field of quantum optics. - In the North of the Netherlands there are strong activities in material development for light detection and photovoltaics.

 For successful positioning within European and worldwide markets we present the Netherlands as a single, coherent, and well-synchronized photonics region.
-This is enabled by collaborations, network meetings and events, building projects together to link the different parts of the photonics research, and additional budgets specifically for collaborations.
+However, while the Dutch photonics ecosystem has these strengths, global competition remains intense.
+Other countries and regions also have vibrant photonics ecosystems and are investing in research, development, and commercialization.
+Staying competitive requires continuous innovation, investment, and adaptation to emerging trends by collaborations, network meetings and events, specifically for collaborations.